paytm/youknowwho/README.md

 # youknowwho
-Rule engine for most of generic decision makings ...
-Gui will follow some
+Rule engine for most of generic decisions and flow control ...
+Gui will follow soon

 # Opts to instantiate